What: an annual celestial light show of "falling stars" or meteors.

 When and where to look for Perseids in 2018

-As luck would have it, the Perseid will not be as visible this year as last year, with a nearly full moon in 2016 that will result in less than optimum conditions for viewing the big show.
+As luck would have it, the Perseid will not be as visible this year as last year, with a visible waning moon in 2017 that will result in less than optimum conditions for viewing the big show.

 Because of the way the earth hits this debris cloud, the Perseid meteor shower is much more visible in the Northern hemisphere.